SnowGem (XSG) Reaches Market Cap of $1.36 Million

-SnowGem (CURRENCY:XSG) traded 1.8% higher against the U.S. dollar during the 24-hour period ending at 7:00 AM ET on March 11th.
-One SnowGem coin can currently be bought for approximately $0.0441 or 0.00000231 BTC on major cryptocurrency exchanges including STEX, Graviex and Mercatox.
-Over the last seven days, SnowGem has traded down 13.2% against the U.S. dollar.
-SnowGem has a market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last day.
+SnowGem (CURRENCY:XSG) traded 1.8% higher against the dollar during the 24-hour period ending at 17:00 PM E.T. on March 17th.
+One SnowGem coin can now be bought for approximately $0.0441 or 0.00000231 BTC on exchanges including Mercatox, STEX and Graviex.
+In the last week, SnowGem has traded down 13.2% against the dollar.
+SnowGem has a market cap of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.

 SnowGem is a proof-of-work (PoW) coin that uses the